Install and configure the Gamification solution

 More information about security roles and privileges: TechNet: Security roles and privileges

-More information about KPIs in Dynamics 365 (online): Configure KPIs for Gamification in Dynamics 365 (online)
+More information about KPIs in Dynamics 365 for Customer Engagement: Configure KPIs for Gamification in Dynamics 365 apps

-Before you can sync Dynamics 365 - Gamification with Dynamics 365 (online), a user who has a global admin role in Office 365 and a system administrator security role in Dynamics 365 (online) needs to complete the setup process to obtain the security key.
+Before you can sync Dynamics 365 - Gamification with Dynamics 365, a user with the following prerequisites needs to complete the setup process to obtain the security key.

 Starting with Gamification solution update 17.10, you can connect multiple organizations (business units) of the same Office 365 tenant to a shared Gamification web portal.
 Repeat the installation and activation for every organization you want to connect to your shared Gamification portal.
 Users with the Game Manager security role in Organization A can create games for Organization A in Gamification.
 If they are regular users in Organization B, they can participate as players or fans in games in Organization B. Learn how to set up and run games.